Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 If you are the owner of any original asset referenced in this work and have concerns about its mention, please contact me directly.

-## ⚠️ Legal Note on Third-Party Files

-The work presented in this repository is based on analysis and experimentation with third-party locomotive add-ons for the Open Rails simulator.
-All testing and parameter tuning was performed on legitimate copies of these files, used solely for personal and educational purposes within the simulator.

-**This repository does NOT redistribute any original locomotive files (including `.eng`, `.inc`, `.s`, `.sd`, or sound files).** No part of any original add-on is included.

-Only the following original content is provided:
-- Proposed parameter modifications and calibration values.
-- Analytical results, performance comparisons, and experimental data.
-- Original technical documentation (datasheets, experiment logs, analysis).

-This work is the result of reverse engineering and independent analysis.
-It is intended for educational and portfolio purposes only.
-The content does not infringe on the intellectual property rights of the original authors, as no proprietary files are distributed.

-If you are the owner of any original asset referenced in this analysis and have concerns, please contact me directly.

 ## 📜 License

 The content of this repository (documentation, analysis, experiments) is licensed under the **MIT License**.